Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ: Face 1: Diffusion in and BKT critical scaling from RG in conformally invariant potential

 \ee By making use of the substitution \be Q(y,\sigma,\omega) = y^{1/2} W(y,\sigma,\omega) \ee one maps the spectral problem \eq{eq:23} in $\mathbb{H}^2$ onto the one in radial framing in $\mathbb{R}^2$, where $y$ stands for radial coordinate: \be

 \ee

-Recall now the boundary problem for the radial part of the two-dimensional Schr\"odinger-like equation in a \emph{flat} space $\mathbb{R}^2$ in a conformally invariant potential $U(r) = \lambda r^{-2}$ with mixed condition at the boundary of the disc of radius $R$.
+Recall the boundary problem for the radial part of the two-dimensional Schr\"odinger-like equation in a \emph{flat} space $\mathbb{R}^2$ in a conformally invariant potential $U(r) = \lambda r^{-2}$ with mixed condition at the boundary of the disc of radius $R$.
 This problem has been extensively studied in many works in context of the two-dimensional cyclic renormalization group (RG) leading to "Efimov states" describing fixed points---see, for example \cite{kaplan, gorsky-RG, akkermans, hyp-efimov1, hyp-efimov2}.
-Specifically, it deals with the spectral problem for the radial part of diffusion equation: \be
+Specifically, it deals with the spectral problem in $\mathbb{R}^2=\{(x,y)\}$ for the radial part of diffusion equation similar to \eq{eq:25} \be